 Traditional and Native American Thanksgiving Coloring Pages

-A huge advertising campaign was begun and maintained by one woman in 1840.
-This was Sarah Hale, magazine owner, who sent America into a magnificent celebration of a Thanksgiving holiday, even if all elements of the advertisements were not strictly true.
+A giant magazine advertising campaign was begun and maintained by one woman in 1840.
+This enterprising person was Sarah Hale, magazine owner, who sent America into a magnificent celebration of a Thanksgiving holiday, even if all elements of the advertisements were not strictly true.

 We hear complaints of Thanksgiving overshadowed by Christmas advertising before Halloween is even finished, but we can still be positive.
 Some interesting coloring pages will help families with children maintain some Thanksgiving excitement.

 A Set of Thanksgiving Pictures to ColorClick thumbnail to view full-size